Youth Work for All

 Background to Youth Work for All

-Attendees will actively contribute to a deeper understanding of policy context in which universal youth work can grow and succeed.
+Youth Work for All aims at creating a deeper understanding of policy context in which universal youth work can grow and succeed.
 Youth work funding is, in the main, concerned with targeting specific groups of young people.
-We set out to explore the margins between universal and targeted responses, better understanding the connections between the two and opportunities for the co-development of these approaches to realise policy objectives.
+A Youth Work for All appraoch sets out to explore the margins between universal and targeted responses, better understanding the connections between the two and highlight the opportunities for the co-development of these approaches to realise policy objectives.
 The policy focus for many years now has been on ensuring that there are proper appropriate, focused and targeted supports and services for at risk young people.
-This focus is to be welcomed and has borne fruit in terms of programme development and investment.
-Now however, is the time to focus again on mainstream youth work provision and the legitimate needs of the vast majority of youth people who simply desire to experience the youth work offer in their communities.
+While this focus is to be welcomed and has borne fruit in terms of programme development and investment, it is now time to focus on mainstream youth work provision and the legitimate needs of the vast majority of youth people who simply desire to experience the youth work offer in their communities..

-The event, its speakers, contributors and attendees will jointly construct a Rights based understanding of universal youth work.
-The conference will set out the centrality of youth work in an integrated response to addressing young peoples’ aspirations and needs.
-The linkages between the realisation of rights and such everyday youth work will be explored.
-The concept of a “right of access to youth work” will be developed within these discussions.
-In these ways, we will come to a deeper understanding of the rights basis for provision of youth work and identify meaningful steps to realise it.
-Indeed, the conference will affirm the sectors long held view that targets youth work is best and more effectively delivered in the context of a mainstream youth work offer.
+Youth Work for All aims at articulating a rights based understanding of universal youth work, with the centrality of youth work set within an integrated response to addressing young peoples’ aspirations and needs.
+The linkages between the realisation of rights and such everyday youth work is explored through the Youth Work for All approach and developed through discussions and consultations with stakeholder.
+In this way we can collectively come to a deeper understanding of the rights basis for the provision of youth work and identify meaningful steps to realise it.
+A Youth Work for All approcha affirms the sectors long held view that targeted youth work is best and more effectively delivered in the context of a mainstream youth work offer.

 Young Ireland sets out the objective to “…ensure that young people have a role in the development and delivery of youth services.”
 Youth Work Ireland as a membership organisation does this through bringing together our constituency through deliberate, consensus building conversations to identify issues of importance, to understand these and identify actions.
-The events themes and discussions are premised on young people’s views of youth work and what it should be.
-Further discussions on the day of the event will purposely build towards a deeper consensus on the steps we need to take to realise youth work for all.
+All of our events’ themes and discussions are premised on young people’s views of youth work and what it should be.
+The Youth Work for All approach purposely builds towards a deeper consensus on the steps we need to take to realise the rights of all young people to access and participate in youth work.